casper-tillander/Project_Work_26P28/testing/fathia/pipeline_ann/README.md

 This reads `09_filtered_all_data.pkl`, takes sliding windows from the test split (last 20% of data), and exports them as C float arrays into `test_data.h`.
 Copy the generated file into the `src/` folder.

-This only needs to be run once.
-It replaces the role of physical sensors during benchmarking.

 ---

 ## Step 2: Select Model